87,812 annual visits

 No evidence exists today to substantiate these claims and stories.
 The large rock outcrop, first known as "The Mound," has provided the park area with an exciting past.
 The cliff appeared blue to settlers going west in the 1860s and 1870s.
 They named the prominent landmark, the Blue Mound.
 The mystery of the Blue Mound is not restricted to the cliffs.
 At the Mound's southern end is a 1,250 foot long line of rocks aligned in a east-west direction.
 Who built it and why is unknown.
 It is known that on the first day of spring and fall, the sunrise and sunset are lined up on this stone alignment.
 Visitors can hike to these rocks.

 In 1934, Rock County citizens asked the U.S. government for a Work Projects Administration (WPA) project in the Blue Mounds area.
 The first phase of the project was completed in 1937 with the construction of two dams on Mound Creek.
-These form the present lakes in the park.
-In the 1950s, thousands of trees were planted around the two lakes and in the campground.
+These once formed lakes in the park.
+In the 1950s, thousands of trees were planted around the lakes and in the campground.
 In 1961, the name of the park was changed from the Mound Springs Recreation Area to Blue Mounds State Park.
 That wasn't the only change: the park added three bison from the Fort Niobrara Wildlife Refuge near Valentine, Nebraska to start the present bison herd.
 Today, the Blue Mounds' herd is maintained at more than 100 bison.

 The Sioux quartzite rock was formed on the bottom of an ancient sea.
 Vast quantities of sand were deposited on this ancient sea floor.
 Ripple marks from this sandy, watery origin have been preserved and can be seen along many of the park's rock outcrops.
 Sandstone was formed from the further accumulation and weight of sand water.
 Through time, heat and chemical reactions transformed the sandstone into a very hard quartzite.
 The pink to purplish color in the quartzite is due to the presence of iron oxide.
 Glaciers have been the most recent geological event to shape the landscape in the last two million years.
 Glacial striations and scratches gouged into rock when loose rocks were dragged across the bedrock can be seen along the rock outcrops near the cliff line.
 Retreating glaciers buried the surrounding bedrock with a "glacial drift" of rock, sand, and gravel 200-300 feet deep.
 The last glacial advance, known as the Wisconsin Ice Stage, did not cover the southwest corner of Minnesota.